 Indicator Title Number of education and awareness events to promote compliance to regulations by Collecting Societies conducted by the CIPC including collaboration with its partners.
-Definition The education and awareness events are a regulations by Collecting Societies aimed at promoting compliance to Source of data Management report Method of calculation/ Assessment Simple count Means of Verification Signed management reports, (May include a printout of attendees from Ms Teams and/or the recording of the session).
-Assumptions Budget and other resource available Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Ā Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A ation priorities: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance All planned education and awareness events held.
+Definition The education and awareness events are aimed at promoting compliance to regulations by Collecting Societies Source of data Management report Method of calculation/ Assessment Simple count Means of Verification Signed management reports, (May incluc Teams and/or the recording of the sessio tout of attendees from Ms Assumptions Budget and other resource available Disaggregation of Beneficiaries Target for Women: N/A (where Target for Youth: N/A applicable) Target for People with Disabilities: N/A Spatial Transformation Reflect on contribution to spatial transformation priorities: N/A (where applicable) • Reflect on the spatial impact area: N /A Calculation type Cumulative (Year - End) Cumulative (Year to date) х Non-cumulative Reporting cycle Quarterly and annually Desired performance All planned education and awareness events held.
 Indicator responsibility The Senior Manager: Copyright and IP Education and Awareness is responsible for managing and reporting on this indicator.

-10.2.6 Inventor Assistance Programme (IAP) implemented
+8.2.6 Inventor Assistance Programme (IAP) implemented

-Indicator Title Annual Status Tracking Report to track the status of paired applications to ascertain whether granted, enforced or commercialised, and to make recommendations for the program Definition Annual Status Tracking Report to track the status of paired applications to ascertain whether granted, enforced or commercialised, and to make recommendations for the program Source of data Management reports Method of calculation/ Assessment Management Report on Envisaged SSE Internship Program Means of Verification Signed report Assumptions Necessary approval will be granted.
-Disaggregation of Beneficiaries (where applicable) Target for Women: To be determined Target for Youth: To be determined Target for People with Disabilities: To be determined Spatial Transformation (where applicable) N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and Annually Desired performance Annual Status Tracking Report to track the status of paired applications to ascertain whether granted, enforced or commercialised, and to make recommendations for the program Indicator responsibility Divisional Manager: Innovation Support and Protection
+Indicator Title Annual Status Tracking Report to track the status of paired applications to ascertain whether granted, enforced or commercialised, and to make recommendations for the program Definition Annual Status Tracking Report to tr ack the st tatus s of paired applications to ascertain whether granted, enforced or com mercialise ed, a nd to make recommendations for the program Source of data Management reports Method of calculation/ Management Report on Envisaged SSE Interr nshi p Program Assessment Means of Verification Signed report Assumptions Necessary approval will be granted.
+Disaggregation of Target for Women: To be determined Beneficiaries (where Target for Youth: To be determined applicable) Target for People with Disabilities: To be determined Spatial Transformation (where applicable) N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative 2 Х Reporting cycle Quarterly and Annually • Desired performance Annual Status Tracking Report to tra ck the sta tus of paired applications to ascertain whether granted, enforced or commercialised, and to make recommendations for the program Indicator responsibility Divisional Manager: Innovation Support and Protection

-10.2.7 Compliance with Regulations by Accredited Collecting Societies
+8.2.7 Compliance with Regulations by Accredited Collecting Societies

-Indicator Title Annual audit report promoting compliance with regulations by Collecting Societic conducted by the CIPC Definition Jobs created and poverty alleviation when collected monies are correctly distributed to the performing artists and owners of sound recordings.
-This will be evidence that copyright system rewards and create jobs and CIPC ensures such by regulating the distribution of the monies collected to ensure that monies reach correct beneficiaries Source of data Collecting Societies Method of calculation/ Assessment Through auditing method by a service provider appointed by Internal Audit of CIPC.
-Audit report by service provider Means of Verification The appointed service provider physically visits the collecting societies and perform audit Assumptions Approval will be granted to use the services of a service provider Disaggregation of Local Performing artists Beneficiaries (where applicable) Local owners of sound recording Spatial Transformation (where applicable) N/A Calculation type Cumulative Yearly Reporting cycle Annually Desired performance Collected monies distributed to the correct beneficiaries so that such beneficiaries can sustain their livelihood through the copyright system Indicator responsibility Senior Manager: Copyright (Creativ ve Industries)
+Indicator Title Annual audit report promoting compliance with regulations by Collecting Societies Definition conducted by the CIPCJobs created and poverty alleviation when collected monies are correctly distributedto the performing artists and owners of sound recordings.
+This will be evidence thatcopyright system rewards and create jobs and CIPC ensures such by regulating thedistribution of the monies collected to ensure that monies reach correct beneficiaries Source of data Collecting Societies Method of calculation/ Assessment Through auditing method by a service provider appointed by Internal Audit of CIPC.
+Audit report by service provider Means of Verification The appointed service provider physically visits the collecting societies and perform audit Assumptions Approval will be granted to use the services of a service provider Disaggregation of Beneficiaries (where applicable) Local Performing artists Local owners of sound recording Spatial Transformation (where applicable) N/A Calculation type Cumulative Yearly Reporting cycle Annually Desired performance Collected monies distributed to the correct beneficiaries so that such beneficiaries can sustain their livelihood through the copyright system Indicator responsibility Senior Manager: Copyright (Creative Industries)

-10.2.8 Efficient and Effective collection and distribution of royalties for the benefit of local musicians
+8.2.8 Efficient and Effective collection and distribution of royalties for the benefit of local musicians